 At December 31, 2011, the Company held an interest rate swap contract with a notional amount of \$5,000,000 that effectively converted the interest rate on a portion of the line of credit (see Note E) to a fixed rate of 5.33%.
 The Company's purpose in entering this swap arrangement was to hedge against the risk of interest rate increases on the related variable rate debt.
 This derivative financial instrument is not held for trading purposes.
 The Company accounts for this derivative financial instrument in accordance with generally accepted accounting principles.
 Accordingly, the derivative financial instrument is reflected on the consolidated balance sheet at fair value.
 The Company was unable to satisfy the hedging criteria required by ASC 815.
 Accordingly, the swap agreement could not be designated as a hedging instrument and therefore the change in fair value of this instrument has been reported directly in current earnings.
 As of December 31, 2011, the swap agreement at fair value represented a liability of \$21,421.
 For the years ended December 31, 2012 and 2011, the expense recognized related to the interest rate swap agreement was \$1,440 and \$7,899, respectively.
-Cash flows related to the interest rate swap agreement with the presentation of the related debt.
+Cash flows related to the interest rate swap agreement are presented in the statement of cash flows as financing activities, consistent with the presentation of the related debt.
 This swap agreement matured on January 31, 2012.